ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 LIST GOES HERE

-## Part 1: Set up your tabular data source and define its schema
+## Part 1: Set up your tabular data source for EDM

-During this phase, you structure your sensitive data, create a .xml file to define its schema, and use PowerShell to refer to the schema.
+During this phase, you structure your sensitive data in a .csv (or .tsv) file, create a .xml file to define its schema, and use PowerShell to refer to the schema.

-1. Structure the sensitive data you want to use for EDM in a .csv file.
-Make sure the first row of the .csv file includes the names of the fields you'll use for EDM.
+1. Structure the sensitive data you want to use for EDM in a .csv (or .tsv) file.
+Make sure the first row of the .csv (or .tsv) file includes the names of the fields you'll use for EDM.
 For example, you might have field names, such as `id`, `firstname`, `lastname`, and so on.

     - You can include up to one million rows of sensitive data across all data sources.
     - You can have up to 32 fields per data source.